Child Rights Activist Seeks Proper Mechanism To Help Ban On Corporal Punishment - UrduPoint

 Child Rights Activist Seeks Proper Mechanism To Help Ban On Corporal Punishment

-Talking to APP Wednesday, she appreciated that finally the much warranted bill was adopted but emphasized need for a strong political will for implementation of the same in letter and spirit.
+Appreciating that finally the much warranted bill was adopted by the lower house of the parliament, she emphasized need for a strong political will for implementation of the same in letter and spirit.

-"It should not be NGO dependent," said the activist urging that state must own it and ensure its implementation in true letter and spirit.

 Reiterating that "Reporting Mechanism" was the basic step to turn the law actually beneficial for the children she said each of the educational centers, be they schools or seminaries, must be required to have a monitoring committee along with a dedicated government department assigned with the responsibility to keep a vigilance on concerned centers.